This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those articles.

 Some people hate selling and want to be done with it as soon as possible, while others get infatuated and carried away.

-The problem arises when you commit too much of your time to sales and forget about developing the product.
+The problem arises when you commit too much of your time to sales and forget about development.

 It seems like there are so many things to focus on while running a startup, but you have to know when you can get greater ROI out of your time.